 Megan Miranda studied Biology and Anthropology at M.I.T. where she won awards in bioengineering.
 She worked in biotechnology for several years before teaching high-school Science.
 She is the author of a number of novels for young adults and adults, published by Bloomsbury, Crown (Random House) and Simon & Schuster.
 Her adult debut, ALL THE MISSING GIRLS, was a top title of 2016 and featured on the New York Times and Publishers Weekly bestseller lists for many weeks, as well as the extended USA Today bestseller list.
-THE PERFECT STRANGER followed in 2017 and THE HOUSE GUEST will publish in 2019.
+THE PERFECT STRANGER followed in 2017 and THE LAST HOUSE GUEST publishes in 2019.

 She has a young family and lives in North Carolina.